EnigmaCurry/d.rymcg.tech/wireguard/README.md

 > The one included with Traefik is a layer 7 (HTTP) proxy.
 On the other hand,
 > this config is used as a generic layer 4 (TCP/UDP) VPN service, which is lower
 > level than the one integrated with Traefik.
 On the whole, this one
-> is a much simpler configuration, but each one has specific
+> is much simpler to configure, but each one has specific
 > tradeoffs.

 Reasons you may wish to use this wireguard config:

- * If you want a **layer 4** (TCP/UDP) tunnel for privacy enhanced internet access and roaming (a typical consumer privacy shield, with SNAT IP masquerading).
-All of your internet traffic will appear to originate from your fixed public server IP address (not your home).
+ * If you want a **layer 4** (TCP/UDP) tunnel for privacy enhanced internet access with roaming capability (eg. a typical consumer privacy shield, with SNAT IP masquerading).
+All of your internet traffic will appear to originate from your fixed public server IP address (not your local router's).
  * If you want to expose a **layer 4** private service (TCP/UDP), running behind a NAT firewall, to the public internet (DNAT port forwarding), using a public gateway (running on a droplet/VPS) as the go between.
 This does not require any opening of ports on the local router (only the public gateway server needs open ports).
+ * You want optional IPv6 support.

 Reasons you may wish to use the *other* [Traefik integrated wireguard](../traefik/README.md#wireguard-vpn) instead of this one: